XxFChen/DViN/README.md

 - Download the pretrained weights of YoloV3 from [Google Drive](https://drive.google.com/file/d/1nxVTx8Zv52VSO-ccHVFe2ggG0HbGnw9g/view?usp=sharing)

-(We recommend to put it in the main path of DViR otherwise, please modify the path in config files)
+(We recommend to put it in the main path of DViN otherwise, please modify the path in config files)

 - The data directory should look like this: